-Procurement Services' employees continuously strive to streamline operations via LEAN methodology.
 Through the LEAN process, we have eliminating many non-value added tasks, provided campus units with greater visibility into the bill paying process, and have established stretch goals of processing all invoices within 2 days of receipt and resolving all invoice discrepancies within 5 days.
-We will continue to look for additional improvements in the next few months ahead in order to maintain existing service levels but with fewer staff.
+We will continue to look for additional improvements in order to maintain existing service levels but with fewer staff.